jeaye/blog.jeaye.com/_drafts/2015-09-27-parenscript-ajax.md

                    "Submit!"))))))
 ```

-This is quite a bit larger than our previous `/repl` hunchentoot handler, but the pieces are quite simple.
+This is quite a bit larger than our previous `/repl` Hunchentoot handler, but the pieces are quite simple.
 First, we see we're generating SmackJack's prologue.
 We need to use cl-who's `str` function to marshal Common Lisp strings into the HTML generation.
 Aside from that, we're defining a script tag with some Parenscript, denoted by `ps`.

 As mentioned before, we have two Parenscript functions.
 One handles the initial event and the other handles the callback from the server.
 I'll point out a couple of subtle bits which other examples and tutorials get wrong.